-A 39-year-old woman going through a divorce purchased a 2-bedroom apartment of 45 sqm in the Saint-Martin neighborhood of the 10th arrondissement of Paris for 395,000 euros, 30,000 euros below the asking price (7.1%).
-The Home Select property hunter guided this sensitive mission in 5 weeks, from defining the post-separation budget to signing the preliminary sale agreement.
+A 39-year-old woman going through a divorce bought a two-room flat of 45 sqm in the Saint-Martin neighbourhood of the 10th arrondissement of Paris for 395,000 euros, 30,000 euros below the asking price, or 7.1%.
+The Home Select property hunter guided this sensitive mission over 5 weeks, from setting the post-separation budget to signing the preliminary sale agreement.

 Mission summary